19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 [11/2007 wef 01/03/2007]

-(fd) to provide financial assistance by way of grant, loan or guarantee to any holder of a bus service licence or bus service operator’s licence;
+(fd) to provide financial assistance by way of grant, loan or guarantee to any holder of a bus service licence;

 [Act 17 of 2012 wef 12/09/2012]

+[Act 30 of 2015 wef 22/01/2016]

 (fe) to establish or expand facilities or to assist in the maintenance of facilities (whether by itself or with the co-operation of other persons or bodies as the Authority thinks fit), including but not limited to providing grants, for the purpose of training and education relating to public transport;